Engil/sandmark/README.md

 We can obtain throughput and latency results for the benchmarks.
 For obtaining latency results, we can adjust the environment variable `RUN_BENCH_TARGET`.
-The scripts for latencies are present in the `pausetimes/` directory.
-The `pausetimes_trunk` Bash script obtains the latencies for stock OCaml and the `pausetimes_multicore` Bash script for Multicore OCaml.
+The script for latencies is present in the `pausetimes/` directory.
+The `pausetimes` Bash script obtains the latencies for both stock OCaml and Multicore OCaml.

 ### Results